JacobEberhardt/decentralized-energy-trading/parity-authority/README.md

 ### Manually

-To update the `BlockReward`, `Utility` or `ValidatorSet` contract you have to update the respective byte code of the contract in chain spec file under `./parity/config/chain.json`.
+To update the `BlockReward`, `dUtility` or `ValidatorSet` contract you have to update the respective byte code of the contract in chain spec file under `./parity/config/chain.json`.

 1. First compile updated contracts with